modin-project/modin/docs/developer/architecture.rst

 ''''''''''''

 .. note::
-   Data ingress operation in Modin is operation of putting data from data source to multiple partitions and vice versa for data egress operation, speed-up can be achieved by performing operations in partitions in parallel.
+   Data ingress operation in Modin is operation of data import from data source to partitions and vice versa for data egress operation, speed-up can be achieved by performing operations in partitions in parallel.